charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 * [Git and Cloud 9](http://bit.ly/elf-cloud9)
 * [Git Video][git-video]

+## Preview

+In short form, the steps to set up your GitHub account are:

+*   Create an SSH Key Pair
+*   Load the private key
+*   Put the public key on GitHub
+*   Create a repository on GitHub
+*   Get the URI for your repository
+*   Clone your repository

+All of these steps are detailed in this document.

 ## Configure Git {#configure}

 Git is probably already installed on your system.
 To confirm that it is installed, type **git**.
 If you get an error, then the likely solution is to install Git.
 Do it like this: